What is a fire strategy?

 Another reason why fire curtains can simplify your fire strategy is that they are suitable for a whole host of applications: different weaves in the E-glass and fiberglass materials that fire curtains are comprised of are often matched with different coatings to offer a variety of properties.
 This means that fire and smoke curtains can be suitable for a range of applications.
 It is this adaptability that allows a fire company to offer solutions that are custom-made to suit every application or system.
 This includes:

 - Egress & Corridor Separation

 - Protected Means of Escape

 This means that rather than managing a variety of fire safety equipment you can simply opt for fire curtains.
-This is beneficial as all staff can be trained and briefed thoroughly on how to use one system rather than a multitude of systems, which can often be very confusing.
-The simpler a fire strategy is, the easier it is to maintain, and it can also save valuable time and money.
+This is beneficial as all staff can acquire complete training on how to use one system.
+Rather than a confusing multitude of systems.